ydataai/ydata-profiling/docsrc/source/pages/getting_started/quickstart.rst

 Quickstart
 ==========

-Quickstart
-Start by loading in your pandas DataFrame, e.g. by using
+Start by loading your pandas ``DataFrame`` as you normally would, e.g. by using:

 .. code-block:: python